lamsond/majestic-cedars/src/org/whrhs/dlamson/csa/u7/l4/sorting-notes.md

 # Lab Recap

-During the Runtime Lab we should have found:
+During the Runtime Lab we should have discovered:

-1. Binary Search is considerably faster than Linear Search (especially as the size of our arrays increases).
+1. Binary Search is considerably faster than Linear Search (especially as the size of our array increases).
 2. The time it takes to sort however, is much longer than Linear Search.
 This makes Linear Search more efficient than Binary Search if we are only searching an array one time.

 ---